Large Language Model Unlearning: Evaluation Design

-We include three applications of unlearning: (1) Unlearning the harmfulness of outputs responding to harmful prompts, (2) Unlearning copyright-protected contents requested by creators after they have been trained into LLMs, and (3) Unlearning hallucinated outputs.
-In addition, we also compare our method to RLHF.

-\subsection{Evaluation Design}
+\section{Evaluation Design}

-We start with formulating our evaluation design.
-In general, the evaluation of unlearning LLM outputs is more challenging than classification models because LLMs' output space is much larger and less well-defined.
 Broadly speaking, our evaluation metrics fall into two categories: (1) performance on the unlearned samples and (2) utility on the remaining samples.
-For the first consideration, since we want the effectiveness of unlearning to generalize to unseen samples rather than just unlearned samples, we need to test both unlearned and unseen prompts that would cause misbehaviors.
-We discuss both categories in the following.

-\para{Unlearning Performance:} We measure the following metrics on the outputs generated given both unlearned prompts that cause unwanted misbehaviors on LLMs as well as unseen prompts that are similar to the exactly unlearned prompts.
-Note that unlearned prompts might or might not exactly exist in the LLM's training data.
+\para{Unlearning Performance:} Since we want the effectiveness of unlearning to generalize to unseen samples rather than just unlearned samples, we need to test both unlearned and unseen prompts that would cause misbehavior.
+We measure the following metrics on the outputs generated given both unlearned prompts that cause unwanted misbehaviors on LLMs as well as unseen prompts that are similar to the exactly unlearned prompts:\footnote{Note that unlearned prompts might or might not exactly exist in the LLM's training data.
 For example, if we want to unlearn a concept, e.g., harmfulness, then the unlearned prompts (and the undesirable outputs) do not need to exactly belong to the LLM's training data.
-On the other hand, if we want to unlearn the previously learned copyrighted data, then the unlearned samples often belong to the training set.
+On the other hand, if we want to unlearn the previously learned copyrighted data, then the unlearned samples often belong to the training set.}

 \squishlist \item \para{Unlearning Efficacy}: It measures the effectiveness of the unlearning algorithm.
 It is context-dependent.
 For example, in terms of unlearning harmfulness, it means, after unlearning, the decrease in the harmfulness of the outputs responding to harmful prompts.
-In terms of unlearning copyrighted data, it means the decrease in leaked copyrighted information when prompting maliciously to extract it.
-In terms of unlearning hallucinations, it means the decrease in the hallucination score.
+In terms of unlearning copyrighted data, it means a decrease in leaked copyrighted information when prompting maliciously to extract it.

 \item \para{Diversity}: It measures the diversity of outputs, i.e. the percentage of the unique tokens in the text.
 A high diversity score indicates the unlearned LLM generates non-trivial, informative, and helpful outputs.